-Trump May Not Accept The Outcome, And 4 Other Takeaways From The 2020 Election
+Trump May Never Concede And 4 Other 2020 Election Takeaways

 The tumultuous and chaotic Trump presidency is coming to an end — even if President Trump himself hasn't accepted it yet.